-Because there we were, two people whose strengths and flaws were unknown to each other and irrelevant, who were passing through each other’s lifetimes not long enough to judge one another, but long enough to say, in our way: You are a valuable part of the human race.
+And that’s how it was, for just a minute: Two people whose strengths and flaws were unknown to each other and irrelevant, who were passing through each other’s lifetimes not long enough to judge one another, but long enough to say, in our way: You are a valuable part of the human race.
 I’m glad you’re here.
 I wish you well.

 Because, buddy: It’s fruitcake weather.